travis-south/fastify-http-proxy-example/README.md

 # Fastify HTTP Proxy example

-Just a quick example how to use @fastify/http-proxy with Fastify.
+Just a quick example how to use http-proxy-middleware with Fastify.

 ## How to run